avanishkri/git_learning/README.md

 # Knowledge Git learning project

 This repo is onlu to be used by students to learn git and try by command.

+this is the second changes which i have done